talesm/SDL3pp/README.md

 This basically wrap SDL3 naturally OO looking concepts into proper C++ classes and objects, trying to as straightforward as possible.
+It was inspired on [SDL2pp](https://github.com/libSDL2pp/libSDL2pp), with the addition of flexible memory management and wrappers for string and callbacks.

 ## Goals